svan001/svan001.github.io/README.md

 ## Hi !
-I'm Stéphane Gronowski

-Hi, I'm Stéphane Gronowski, a freelance software engineer in France.
+I'm Stéphane Gronowski, a freelance software engineer in France.
 Here you will find information about me and the service I can provide.

 ## Expertise

 I've been working in software development since 2011, mainly around the Java ecosystem as a fullstack software developper.

-I've helped businesses ranging from international retailer to growing startup build and improve the software they needed to solve their problems and provide value to their customers.
+I have experiences building and maintaining applications, or designing architecture, to help businesses, ranging from international retailer to growing startup, solve their problems and provide value to their customers.

-I have experiences building and maintaining robust applications and designing architecture that can solve problem, scale and lower maintenance time.

 If you want to know more about my carrer and previous job experiences, you can check [my LinkdIn page](https://www.linkedin.com/in/stéphane-gronowski-723510170/).